dataloop-ai/components/README.md

 # [Dataloop Components Library](https://dataloop-ai.github.io/components/) ![components version](https://img.shields.io/npm/v/@dataloop-ai/components?label=Latest%20Library%20Version) ![release status](https://img.shields.io/badge/Relese%20Status-Beta-yellowgreen)

-This repository contains custom made vue components for Dataloop platform and apps use

-The vue components are written in vue3 composition api and can be used in vue 2 projects as well as long as you install vue-demi

-You can see our documentation with our storybook link [here](https://dataloop-ai.github.io/components/)
+Welcome to the Dataloop Components Library, which contains custom-made Vue components for the Dataloop platform and apps use.
+The Vue components are written using the Vue3 composition API and can be used in Vue2 projects as well, as long as you install vue-demi.
+You can find our documentation with our Storybook link [here](https://dataloop-ai.github.io/components/).

+## Release Status
+The current release status is beta.
+You can check the latest library version by looking at the shield above or by visiting our npm page.

 ## Development

-Working on this repo is simple as it already has hooks set up to guarantee high code quality

-The repository has automatic lint on staged files and run tests. if any were to fail then the commit itself will fail too.
+Working with this repository is straightforward, as it already has hooks set up to guarantee high code quality.
+The repository has automatic linting on staged files and runs tests.
+If any tests fail, the commit itself will fail too

 ### Using Components in other projects
-using the components is as simple as installing the npm package and importing them normally into your vue app

-make sure you if you are on vue2 project to install @vue/composition-api
+Using our components is simple: just install the npm package and import them normally into your Vue app.
+If you're working on a Vue2 project, make sure to install @vue/composition-api.

 ### Adding new Components
-in order to add new components you are required to open a pull request the pull request must contain the following in order for it to be approved
+To add new components, you are required to open a pull request.
+The pull request must contain the following to be approved:

-- the component vue file
+- The component Vue file
-- the story relating to the component ( for storybook integration )
+- The story relating to the component (for Storybook integration)
-- tests for the component
+- Tests for the component

-any pull requests with missing requirements will not be approved.
+Any pull requests with missing requirements will not be approved.

 ## Scripts
-the work environment is set up to be used on visual studio code.
+The work environment is set up to be used on Visual Studio Code.

-the launch.json file contains 3 main configs
+The launch.json file contains three main configurations:

-1. running a vite server to simulate vue3 environment
+1. Running a Vite server to simulate the Vue3 environment
-2. running a storybook server to view the stories
+2. Running a Storybook server to view the stories
-3. running tests
+3. Running tests

-you can also access these commands by running the following
+You can also access these commands by running the following:

-1. npm run dev ( for vite server )
+1. npm run dev (for the Vite server)
-2. npm run storybook ( for storybook server )
+2. npm run storybook (for the Storybook server)
-3. npm run test ( for tests )
+3. npm run test (for running tests)

-There are automatic pipelines when working. if development gets merged into master we automatically bump version by a minor and any other fix branch to master will only bump it by patch.